 Antoni and Petronio respond to their experience of Rope Dance in an installation that explores heightened physical awareness and absence.
 Upon entering, one is confronted with a large but ghostlike image of an elderly lady watching something.
 On closer inspection one can peer through the screen to a chair spotlit on an empty dance floor.
 Exploring the periphery of the space, one encounters a rope disappearing behind a black curtain.
 Following that rope, viewers find themselves in darkness with only the rope to lead them.
 They eventually come to the dance floor with the single chair, where they can sit and experience a rendition of the dance performed by Antoni and Petronio captured in the moving expression on the face of its creator, Halprin.

 On the Table is an invitation to come together.
-The gallery is at once a set and a dinning room, featuring a tablecloth woven out of 200 neckties.
-Twelve ties extend out from the table allowing them to be worn while eating and talking, literally connecting the guests at the table with the fabric web of the tablecloth.
+The gallery is at once a set and a dining room, featuring a tablecloth woven out of 200 neckties.
+Twelve ties extend out from the table, allowing them to be worn while eating and talking, literally connecting the guests at the table with the fabric web of the tablecloth.
 Throughout a single month, the Tang will host four dinners at the table in the gallery space, each with a different topic of conversation.
-Tom Yoshikami, Museum Educator for College and Public Programs, will organize this series of dinners with students, based on issues they feel are important.
-The artists will be on campus to visit with classes and participate in the first dinner from April 3 – 7.
+Tom Yoshikami, museum educator for college and public programs, will organize this series of dinners with students, based on issues they feel are important.
+The artists will be on campus to visit with classes and participate in the first dinner from April 3 through 7.
 Between dinners, the installation will be offered to the community as a tool for dialogue.
-Gallery goers will be encouraged to invite guests of their choice, at times they determine, to have the exchanges they desire at the table.
+Gallery-goers will be encouraged to invite guests of their choice, at times they determine, to have the exchanges they desire at the table.
 They and their guests will be offered the opportunity to set the lighting most conducive for the conversation they intend to have.

 Like Lazarus Did (2013) was the first collaboration between Antoni and Petronio.
 The final dance of this work, Trevor, was drawn from sonograms of a child developing in utero.
 This stage work, which was performed by Nick Sciscione, a member of Petronio's dance company, was the starting point for Honey Baby.
 Sciscione will appear at the Tang periodically over the course of the exhibition to perform Trevor live in the space.